We are excited to announce that you can now learn the popular Greek dance "Zeibekiko" online!!

 It was important for the dancer to pick the song that allowed them to best expresses their personal situation or state of mind.
 You'd see the dancer reach a moment of euphoria, where nothing else matters to them at that moment in time.
 Some say it's the drunk man's dance because of the way it was expressed especially if under the influence of alcohol of other non legal substances.

 Nowadays, the Zeibekiko is dance everyone is expected to know.

-The masterclass will be suitable for dancers of all levels from beginners and improvers to more advanced dancers that would like to know more about the Zeibekiko
+The online tutorial will be suitable for dancers of all levels from beginners and improvers to more advanced dancers that would like to know more about the Zeibekiko

 Jack has a unique, easy to follow yet engaging way of teaching the Zeibekiko which have proven to give great results over the years.

-If you are ready for an action packed 3.5 hours of Zeibekiko in a professional dance studio in the heart of London, then this is the masterclass for you.
+If you are ready for an action packed 2.5 hours of Zeibekiko that you can watch and learn in your own leisure, then this is the tutorial for you.

 Lead Dance Instructor

 Born and raised in London, Jack is a highly enthusiastic and passionate instructor, choreographer and performer, with over 30 years dance experience along with knowledge of a huge repertoire of dances and a member of the International Dance Council (CID).